Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Experiments

 \subsection{Main Results}

-\textbf{Comparison to state-of-the-art.~} We compare our approach with several state-of-the-art methods specialized for irregularly sampled time series: Transformer~\cite{transformer} which replaces the missing values with 0, Trans-mean which is Transformer with an imputation method that replaces the missing value with the average observed value of the variable), GRU-D~\cite{gru-d}, SeFT~\cite{seft}, mTAND~\cite{mtand}, IP-Net~\cite{ipnet}, and Raindrop~\cite{raindrop}.
-Besides, two methods initially designed for forecasting tasks are also compared, including DGM$^2$-O~\cite{dgm} and MTGNN~\cite{mtgnn}.
-The implementations and hyperparameter settings of these baselines all follow Raindrop~\cite{raindrop}: The batch size is 128, and all the compared models are trained for 20 epochs.
-As the P12 and P19 datasets are highly imbalanced, it is ensured that each batch is balanced with half negative and half positive samples.
-The performances are averaged on 5 different data splits, which are kept the same across all the compared methods.
+\textbf{Comparison to state-of-the-art.~} We compare our approach with several state-of-the-art methods that are specifically designed for irregularly sampled time series, including Transformer~\citep{transformer}, Trans-mean (Transformer with an imputation method that replaces the missing value with the average observed value of the variable), GRU-D~\citep{gru-d}, SeFT~\citep{seft}, mTAND~\citep{mtand}, IP-Net~\citep{ipnet}, and Raindrop~\citep{raindrop}.
+In addition, we also compared our method with two approaches initially designed for forecasting tasks, namely DGM$^2$-O~\citep{dgm} and MTGNN~\citep{mtgnn}.
+The implementation and hyperparameter settings of these baselines were kept consistent with those used in Raindrop~\citep{raindrop}.
+Specifically, a batch size of 128 was employed, and all compared models were trained for 20 epochs.
+To ensure fairness in our evaluation, we averaged the performance of each method over 5 data splits that were kept consistent across all compared approaches.

-As seen from Table~\ref{tab:main_result}, our approach substantially outperforms the specialized state-of-the-art algorithms on all these three datasets.
-On the P19 and P12 datasets, ViTST improves the state-of-the-art results by 2.4 and 1.2 AUROC points (\%), respectively.
-As for the PAM dataset, the improvement is even more significant: 7.6 points in Accuracy, 6.9 points in Precision, 6.6 points in Recall, and 6.8 points in F1 score (\%).
-The larger improvement on PAM dataset might be due to the lower missing ratio of PAM (60.0\%) than P19 (94.9\%) and P12 (88.4\%), meaning that there are more observed values to better recover the fully observed line graphs and reflect patterns (see Fig.~\ref{fig:attention_map} for created images from these three datasets).
+As shown in Table~\ref{tab:main_result}, our proposed approach demonstrates strong performance against the specialized state-of-the-art algorithms on all three datasets.
+Specifically, on the P19 and P12 datasets, ViTST achieves improvements of 2.2\% and 0.7\% in absolute AUROC points, and 1.3\% and 2.9\% in absolute AUPRC points over the state-of-the-art results, respectively.
+For the PAM dataset, the improvement is even more significant, with an increase of 7.3\% in Accuracy, 6.3\% in Precision, 6.2\% in Recall, and 6.7\% in absolute F1 score points.